Context-Aware Semantic Similarity Measurement for Unsupervised Word Sense Disambiguation: State-of-the-art

-Semantic similarity is an essential concept in NLP that has been extensively studied in the literature \citep{key-sts,key-Lastra3,key-Harispe,key-sematch,key-Lastra,key-martinez-kbs}.
-Traditional approaches to measuring semantic similarity are typically based on the study of inherent characteristics of the words (lexical methods) orits distribution in sufficiently meaningful text corpora (distributional semantics) \citep{key-martinez-jfis}.
-Lexical methods rely on the meaning of individual words and their relationships to each other \citep{key-martinez-eswa2}.
-In contrast, distributional semantics techniques aim to capture the meaning of words based on their co-occurrence patterns in large corpora \citep{key-Bollegala}.
+Semantic similarity is an essential concept in NLP that has been extensively studied in the literature \cite{key-sts,key-Harispe,key-Lastra3,key-Lastra,key-martinez-kbs,key-sematch}.
+Traditional approaches to measuring semantic similarity are typically based on the study of intrinsic characteristics of the words (lexical methods) or their distribution in sufficiently meaningful text corpora (distributional semantics) \cite{key-martinez-jfis}.
+Lexical methods rely on the meaning of individual words and their relationships to each other \cite{key-martinez-eswa2}.
+In contrast, distributional semantics techniques aim to capture the meaning of words based on their co-occurrence patterns in large corpora \cite{key-Bollegala}.

 CASS is a family of NLP techniques that measures the semantic similarity between two words or phrases in a given context.
-This family has gained increasing attention in recent years due to its ability to capture not just the meaning of words but additional nuances by considering the context in which they are used \citep{key-Pilehvar}.
+This family has gained increasing attention in recent years due to its ability to capture not just the meaning of words but additional nuances by considering the context in which they are used \cite{key-Pilehvar}.
 It represents an extension of traditional semantic similarity measurement since the latter does not consider the text's context.
 Recent advances have seen the development of CASS methods that consider the context in which words are used.
-These approaches recognize that the meaning of a word can vary depending on the specific context in which it appears.

-In addition, there is currently no universally accepted evaluation methodology for assessing the performance of CASS measures.
-This lack of consensus makes it difficult to compare and pick the best approaches for a variety of applications, which slows down overall progress in the field.
+In addition, a universally accepted evaluation methodology for assessing the performance of CASS measures is needed.
+This lack of consensus makes it difficult to compare the best approaches for a variety of applications, which slows down overall progress in the field.
 In the research that has been done, numerous evaluation measures have been suggested.
-However, they frequently have drawbacks, such as favoring particular kinds of data or failing to consider the activity's total complexity.
+However, they frequently have drawbacks, such as favoring particular data.
 Therefore, additional research is required in order to develop a methodology for evaluation that is both comprehensive and objective.